liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

    ![Click the A+ button in the top-right corner of the page to increase the font size.](./pdf-images/exercise-6/02.png)

 Great!
-Now that you've added the Global JS Client Extension and implemented Clarity's accessibility menu to their Home page, you can control the page's font size and apply a grayscale filter.
+Now you can control the page's font size and apply a grayscale filter.
 Next, you'll implement a microservice client extension to offload account creation for Clarity’s approved distributor applications.

 ## Exercise 7a: Configuring the Microservice Client Extension